Disclosure

 Is Torrenting in Germany with a Free VPN Possible?

 Yes, you can download torrents in Germany with a free VPN, but we don’t recommend it.
 Free VPNs are not safe.
-They don’t have important security features like kill switches and leak protection.
-And they usually keep logs, so you never know when they might hand your data over to copyright agencies.
+They lack important security features like kill switches and leak protection.
+Also, they usually keep logs, which means they might share your data with copyright agencies.

 • They’re extremely slow.
 On average, we have 50-60% slower speeds with free torrenting VPNs than with paid VPNs.